 DeGould Auto-scan is now installed in Shanghai Port as part of a global roll-out for Daimler, following the successful install of their first DeGould Auto-scan last year.
 Their first Auto-scan booth was installed at the Mercedes Benz USI plant in Vance, Alabama back in November 2018.

 This was the first DeGould modular designed Auto-scan to be exported from the UK, reducing install time and any disruption to port operations.
-This also ensures consistency in build to ensure standardisation across our platforms, and is in response to growing demand for the product.
+This also ensures consistency in build to ensure standardisation across our platforms and is in response to the growing demand for the product.

 The DeGould Auto-scan Booth in Shanghai will inspect Mercedes vehicles being imported to China from the US, as part of their global roll-out strategy for transport quality.

 “We are delighted with our global partnership with Daimler AG and the installs in the US and China as part of phase 1 have been a fantastic experience” Dan Gould, Founder.